Pilot (The Vampire Diaries)

-"Pilot" is the pilot episode of The CW television series, The Vampire Diaries, as well as the first episode of the series.
-It originally aired on Thursday, September 10, 2009.
-The teleplay was written by Kevin Williamson and Julie Plec and it directed by Marcos Siega.
+"Pilot" is the first episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on September 10, 2009.
+The teleplay was written by Kevin Williamson and Julie Plec, and directed by Marcos Siega.

 Plot

-The episode begins with a couple, Darren Malloy (Steve Belford) and Brooke Fenton (Cindy Busby), driving their car when, suddenly the area fills with thick fog and they hit someone.
-They stop to see if the person is injured, however both of them end up being killed by this person.
+A young couple (Steve Belford and Cindy Busby) are driving when the area suddenly fills with thick fog.
+They hit a person, and when they stop to see if they are injured, the person kills them.

-In the small, Virginia town of Mystic Falls, Elena Gilbert (Nina Dobrev) and her brother Jeremy (Steven R. McQueen) cannot come to grips with the fact that their parents had recently died in a crash involving their car driving off the edge of Wickery Bridge and that they are being looked after by their aunt, Jenna (Sara Canning), who acts more like their friend than a parent.
-Elena becomes emotionally withdrawn after recently breaking up with her boyfriend and former best friend, Matt, while Jeremy turns to drugs to avoid dealing with his own feelings.
-At school, Elena bumps into the mysterious new student, Stefan Salvatore (Paul Wesley), after she had just walked out of the men's restroom.
-The mystery guy attracts Elena's and clearly Caroline's attention.
+In the small town of Mystic Falls, Virginia, Elena Gilbert (Nina Dobrev) and her younger brother Jeremy (Steven R. McQueen) are struggling with the deaths of their parents in a car crash, which Elena survived.
+Their aunt Jenna (Sara Canning) takes them in as their legal guardian.
+Elena is emotionally withdrawn after breaking up with her boyfriend and former best friend, Matt Matt (Zach Roerig), while Jeremy begins using drugs.
+Elena's friend Bonnie (Kat Graham) drives her to school, telling Elena that her grandmother said she is a psychic.
+At school, Elena meets a mysterious new student, Stefan Salvatore (Paul Wesley), who is secretly a vampire that is over 150 years old.